droppa2016/magento-droppa-shipping/README.md

 * All App users must be clients with Droppa Group and should have a Business account along with an [API key and Service ID].
 Please contact Droppa Group administration to help set it up - itsupport@droppa.co.za
 * Please make sure that App extension has been installed in your Store.
+* NB: Please make sure that your store configuration is set to South Africa & Currency to ZAR as currently the Droppa Shipping App supports shipping for addresses & postal codes valid for South Africa.

 ## Installation